Unveiling UNCAC: An Access to Information Campaign to Track Transparency in UNCAC Implementation

 What are the expected contributions?

 We expect that the effort will take a commitment of two to three hours in total.

 We ask that you use the request template prepared by the UNCAC Coalition for the submission of formal requests.
 You may need to translate it into the national language (if necessary) and slightly adapt it to fit the context of the relevant country.

 In case you would like to contribute but do not want to submit a request for information yourself, the campaign coordinator would be happy to submit the request, if you can assist with preparations and translation.

 What is the timeline of the campaign?

 We will encourage CSOs to send requests for information in the weeks and months following the launch.
-We would like to finalize the campaign by November 2021, to present the findings around the UNCAC Conference of States Parties in December 2021.
+We would like to present campaign findings around the UNCAC Conference of States Parties in December 2021.